outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

        4. Enable `EFI runtime service support, CONFIG_EFI` if UEFI is used to boot the system.
 Turn off `EFI stub support, CONFIG_EFI_STUB`, `EFI mixed-mode support, EFI_MIXED`, `CONFIG_CMDLINE_BOOL, Built-in kernel command line`, `CONFIG_CMDLINE, Built-in kernel command string` and `CONFIG_INITRAMFS_SOURCE, Initramfs source file(s)`.
 These options are closely related mainly for compiling kernel boot arguments and *initramfs* into kernel image.
 Then the system can boot and load kernel directly from EFI firmware instead of bootloader.
 Details refer to [efi stub kernel](https://wiki.gentoo.org/wiki/EFI_stub_kerne).
     5. Set `INPUT_PCSPKR` as 'M' or 'Y' for the standard PC Speaker to be used for bells and whistles.
 Don't enable `SND_PCSP` (read the kernel help message)!
     5. Set `X86_X32, x32 ABI for 64-bit mode` to 'Y'.
 This option is useful for WIndows 32 bit binaries (under Wine support) to take advantage of the system 64-bit registers.
-    5. Set `IOMMU_SUPPORT` and `CALGARY_IOMMU` to 'N' since my laptop does not support this but VT-x.
+    5. Set `IOMMU_SUPPORT`, `INTEL_IOMMU`, and `INTEL_IOMMU_DEFAULT_ON` set to 'Y' though X220 does not support VT-d but VT-x.
 VT-d is what Intel calls their IOMMU implementation.
 Refer to [i5 2410M](http://ark.intel.com/products/52224/Intel-Core-i5-2410M-Processor-3M-Cache-up-to-2_90-GHz).
+Without IOMMU enabled, HD3000 graphics will tear and corrupt.
     5. Watchdog:  `Intel TCO Timer/Watchdog, ITCO_WDT` set  to 'M'.
     6. SATA: `ahci` = `AHCI SATA support, CONFIG_SATA_AHCI` for SATA disks selected 'Y' default.
 Disable `ATA SFF support (for legacy IDE and PATA), CONFIG_ATA_SFF` set to 'N' since disk is SATA series.
     7. `Intel 82801 (ICH/PCH), I2C_I801` uses default 'Y'.